 Business

-6 Vicious Ransomware Threats that can be Dangerous for Businesses
+6 Vicious Ransomware Threats that can Damage Businesses

 19 July 2022

-Malware threats are constantly evolving and are becoming more dangerous every passing day, making it more difficult to protect your data.
-One type of malware threat is ransomware, which has plagued and caused severe damage to businesses in recent times.
+Malware threats are constantly evolving and becoming more dangerous every passing day, making it more difficult to protect your data.
+One type of malware threat is ransomware, which has plagued and caused severe damage to businesses for a long time.

-For those who don’t know, ransomware is a type of malware that threatens to block access to your computer data by encrypting it until you pay a ransom fee.
-In other words, hackers will have full access to your business information, while you’re completely locked out of your infected computer.
+Ransomware is a type of malware that threatens to block access to your computer data by encrypting it until you pay a ransom fee.
+Essentially, hackers will have full access to your business information, while you’re completely locked out of your infected computer.

-Speaking of these threats, there are several variations of ransomware out there and you need to be aware of them at all times.
+There are several variations of ransomware threats that can negatively impact your business, and you need to be aware of them at all times to keep daily operations running smoothly.

-In this article, the experts at Redpalm have put together a list of different types of ransomware threats that your business needs to avoid to keep your data protected.
+In this article, we’ve put together a list of different types of ransomware threats that your business needs to avoid to keep your data protected.

 1. Clop Ransomware

-Clop is one of the latest and most dangerous ransomware, it encrypts your files until you pay money to the hackers.
+Clop is one of the most dangerous ransomware; it encrypts your files until you pay money to the hackers.
 It’s a variant of the CryptoMix ransomware and is often known to target Windows users.

 What’s more, Clop can block over 600 processes and disable several Windows 10 applications, like Windows Defender.
 This means you won’t have any opportunity to secure your data.